 The conviction of sin by the Word

-Jesu; the Light shone in the darkness and brought all things, that were hidden in darkness into the light.
+Jesus is the Light that shone in the darkness.
+He brought all the things that were hidden in darkness into the light.
 The Light confronted people with their sins.
-Tseo, who were willing sokoloha.
+The people of the house of Israel that heard His words and believed and were convicted in their hearts of their sins repented.
 They were baptized in water and removed the sins from their lives and Ho latela Jesu.

-Empa ba, who were rebellious and stubborn and had the devil as father, weren’t willing to repent.
+But the people that were proud and rebellious in their hearts and had the devil as father were not willing to repent.

 Bona rejected Jesus Christ; the Word and remained living in sin.
 They hated Jesus because Jesus testified of their evil works.